 Message Security Modes:

-For D2000 OPC UA Server to access the individual objects of D2000 system, it is necessary to create a user in D2000 system under which OPC UA Server logs in to D2000 Server.
+For D2000 OPC UA Server to access the individual objects of the D2000 system, it is necessary to create a user in the D2000 system under which the OPC UA Server logs in to D2000 Server.
 OPC UA Server receives access rights of this user.
 User name must be in "OPCUA_User_<process_name_opcua>" format.
 For instance, if OPC UA Server is named "SELF.OUS" (default, the process name can be changed with /W switch), then the name of the relevant user will be "OPCUA_User_SELF".
-It is necessary to set this user's access rights to objects of D2000 system.
-These access rights will be monitored while reading/writing values by OPC client.
+It is necessary to set this user's access rights to objects of the D2000 system.
+These access rights will be monitored while reading/writing values by the OPC client.

 Configuration of D2000 OPC UA Server